haroo07/haroo07/README.md

 ## 🚀 Profile Summary

-Detail-oriented Web Developer with nearly 1 year of experience in building responsive and SEO-optimized websites.
-Skilled in **WordPress, PHP, and full-stack development** with a strong focus on performance and search engine ranking.
+Detail-oriented **Web & Mobile App Developer** with nearly 1 year of experience in building responsive websites and cross-platform mobile applications.
+Skilled in **WordPress, PHP, Flutter, and full-stack development** with a strong focus on performance and SEO.

 ✔ Improved website rankings and boosted organic traffic ✔ Reduced website load time by **40%**
-✔ Increased SEO performance and user engagement
+✔ Developed responsive and user-friendly mobile applications ✔ Increased SEO performance and user engagement

 ---